Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ammonia is pretty nasty stuff anyway.
 I would use something else.

 Yes, you certainly can ... the more expensive Dawn dish detergent has ammonia in it!
 Use a cheaper brand and add your own ammonia, much cheaper.
-How much, start with an amount you think appropriate for the size of the container.
-You can always increase or decrease the amounts.

 I put Dawn dishsoap and ammonia diluted with water to make a spray cleaner for my stove and countertops, great for grease